 I believe that once you understand the basics of something, it becomes easier to build on that foundation.
 How many times have you rushed into the unknown?
 Some people follow a trial-by-fire or sink-or-swim mentality, but does it really work?
 And how does it help you grow?
 Without a foundation, how can your “house” stand?

 That’s why it’s important to know the terminology used in gyms across the globe, as this will make more sense of your actual training.

-The following are 20 of the most commonly used fitness definition and strength training words.
+The following are 20 of the most commonly used strength training words.
 You may have already heard or even said them without really knowing what they mean, but once you know them, you’ll be one step closer to being a strength training expert!

 A method of improving muscular strength by gradually increasing the ability to resist force through the use of free weights, machines, or the person’s own body weight.

 The ability of a muscle or group of muscles to sustain repeated contractions against a resistance for an extended period of time.